Battle for Königshügel: Aftermath

 By gaining the fore area, it was now possible for the Allies to station heavy artillery.
-The great disadvantage of the Dannevirke as a medieval defensive position became clear.
+The great disadvantage of the Danevirke as a medieval defensive position became clear.
 It was a wall and not a modern trench system and therefore easy to fight with artillery.
-This was one of the reasons why the Dannevirke had to be given up on February 5, 1864.
+This was one of the reasons why the Danevirke had to be given up on February 5, 1864.
 See the Prinzenpalais of the reason for withdrawal: